Body of Milwaukee student found dismembered on beach day after ‘first date’

 The woman had tried to flag the incident to passing drivers, with footage obtained by investigators, shouting “he did that!” pointing to the man and calling for someone to call the fire department.

 The alleged arsonist, a male in dark trousers, a dark grey hooded top, and carrying a tan coloured backpack with tan straps, then boarded a city transit bus.
-Interior CCTV footage from the bus showed that Maxwell Anderson was on board.
+Surveillance footage from inside the bus showed that Maxwell Anderson was on board.

 The burned out Honda Civic was later searched and clothing consistent with that worn by Robinson on the evening of 2 April – a black puffer coat, light blue ripped jeans and white shoes – was found.